Nyami Nyami

 Variously described as having the body of a snake and the head of a fish, a whirlpool or a river dragon, the Nyami Nyami is seen as the god of Zambezi Valley and the river before the creation of the Kariba Dam.
 He is regularly depicted as a snake-like being or dragon-like creature with a snake's torso and the head of a fish.
 It can be found as pendants on jewelry, usually carved out of wood, stone or bone, occasionally ivory, silver or gold both as a fashion accessory and as a good luck charm similar to the wearing of a St Christopher medallion.
 Elaborate traditionally carved walking sticks depicting the Nyami Nyami and its relationship with the valley's inhabitants were popular with tourists visiting Zambia and have historically been gifts to prestigious visitors.

-It is the traditional role of tribal elders and spirit mediums to intercede on behalf of the inhabitants of the river valley when Nyami Nyami is angered.
+It is the traditional role of tribal elders and spirit mediums to intercede on behalf of the inhabitants of the river valley when the Nyami Nyami is angered.

 The Nyami Nyami is said to reside in the Zambezi River and control the life in and on the river.
 The spirits of the Nyami Nyami and his wife residing in the Kariba Gorge are God and Goddess of the underworld.
-The Tonga people believe the building of the Kariba Dam deeply offended the Nyami Nyami, separating him from his wife.
+The people believe the building of the Kariba Dam deeply offended the Nyami Nyami, separating him from his wife.
 The regular flooding and many deaths during the dam's construction were attributed to his wrath.
-After the Dam was completed the Tonga believe that the Nyami Nyami withdrew from the world of men.
+The Tonga believe that the Nyami Nyami withdrew from the world of men after the Kariba Dam was completed.

 Legend

-Although there are several different legends surrounding the Nyaminyami the Kariba legend is the most documented and widely known fable.
+Although there are several different legends surrounding the Nyami Nyami the Kariba legend is the most documented and widely known fable.